chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 Prerequisite - Get your AWS Account number avaiable in a text editor, SSH into Minnaker Instance with AWS keys,

 # Armory Spinnaker AWS Quickstart - Step 1
-# Prep AWS with Roles, Permissions, and Trust
+# Prep AWS by creating Roles, Permissions, and Trust

 ![No CREATE Permission](/AWS-Roles-Spinnaker.png)